Lykkedk/SuperPlayer-v8.0.0---SamplerateChanger-v1.0.0/README.md

         └── bin
             └── SuperPlayer-GameChanger
 ```
-While the .tcz's are looking for the folder and files (/home/tc/camilladsp/etc... etc..), there is ofcause a chance that something\
+While the .tcz's are looking for the folder and files to prevent overwriting (/home/tc/camilladsp/etc... etc..), there is ofcause a chance that something\
 could go wrong, so please backup thoose dir's if you have them.

 Also take a backup of the pCP asound.conf - Nice to have for troubleshooting :